DHTMLX/gantt-docs/data/desktop/resource_management.md

 {{sample 11_resources/08_resource_usage_groups.html}}

 - If tasks in the loaded data set have several resources assigned to them, Gantt will create groups for them automatically.
-- For tasks without asssigned resources Gantt will create the default group Not assigned.
+- For tasks without assigned resources Gantt will create the default group Not assigned.
 In case there is such a group in the data set that is passed into the **groupBy()** method, it should have the *default:true* config specified to prevent automatic creation of a such a group.

 {{note Please note that dragging of tasks grouped by multiple resources is impossible.}}